 Along with robust properties and excellent surface quality, predictable processing can be expected with Raex® steels.
 By following Raex® recommendations, material losses can be minimized, which will bring improved lead times to all users.
 Raex® properties are optimized for processing and when following instructions and recommendations, processing is simple and easy.

-Raex® abrasion resistant steels feature excellent flatness and a smooth surface quality – all helpful when bending a workpiece.
+Raex® steels feature excellent flatness and a smooth surface quality – all helpful when bending a workpiece.
 All steel users can gain high productivity when bending Raex®, improving yield and cost efficiency.
 Low variation in hardness will guarantee similar bending results every time.

 The uniform properties also make Raex® ideal for free bending or bottom bending.
 It is typical for high strength steels that springback must be compensated.
 The bottom tool should be shaped to allow for overbending without coining the material.
 Raex® steel’s uniform thickness will make springback the same for the entire bent workpiece, resulting in a nice, even bend.